Getting the right people through the door is one of the most undervalued areas in HR.

 “The work has caused a wonderful removal of separation between the members of the team and myself.
 There’s less miscommunication and less need for communication overall – because nearly all our energy is heading in the same direction now.”

-“The discussions with Alex were incredibly useful.
-His coaching has helped me prioritise and set clear goals.
-He helped me achieve clarity in relation to my career aspirations and challenged certain misperceptions I had about myself.”
+“The discussions with IG were incredibly useful.
+Their coaching has helped me prioritise and set clear goals.
+They helped me achieve clarity in relation to my career aspirations and challenged certain misperceptions I had about myself.”

 Feedback from the wider organisation was also very positive: they felt that the team’s ability to add value and build relationships had grown.
 Even at this early stage, they could see a culture of self-insight, clear communication and honesty percolating through the layers of the organisation.